Last updated on January 13th, 2022 at 11:22 am

-Tap Mun, also known as Grass Island in English, is an island in the northern edge of Sai Kung famous for its grassfield, hence the name.
+Tap Mun, also known as Grass Island in English, is an island on the northern edge of Sai Kung famous for its grass field, hence the name.
 Once a flourishing fishing village with over 2,000 inhabitants, nowadays Grass Island is a sleepy village that is a popular day trip and camping spot.

 Shaped like an elongated comma, Grass Island is a thirty minutes boat ride from Wong Shek Pier.
 The most famous feature on the island is its Balanced Rock, which looks like the character 呂 in Chinese.
 It’s perfect for a little day trip or overnight camping, and here’s a quick guide to Grass Island:

-- 1 Getting to Grass Island Tap Mun
+- 2 Getting to Tap Mun Grass Island

 To reach Tap Mun, you can take a ferry from either Wong Shek Pier in Sai Kung or Ma Liu Shui Pier near the University East Rail Station in Tai Po.
 Both of the ferries are run by Tsui Wah Ferry Service and you can find the timetable here.

-The ride to Grass Island is only 30 minutes from Wong Shek Pier but 90 minutes from Ma Liu Shui Pier.
-The ferry from Wong Shek Pier only stops at Ko Lau Wan before heading to Tap Mun, while the ferry from Ma Liu Shui stops at Sham Chung, Lai Chi Chong, as well as Ko Lau Wan and Chek Keng.
+The ride to Grass Island is only 30 minutes from Wong Shek Pier.
+The ferry from Wong Shek Pier only stops at Ko Lau Wan before heading to Tap Mun.

 To get to Wong Shek Pier, take the bus 94 from Sai Kung.
 On Sunday and Public Holidays, 96R from Diamond Hill and 289R from Shatin are also an option.

 Ferry to Tap Mun Island from Ma Liu Shui